 Doctors & Staff

-Robert McClellan (‘Dr. Bob’), DVM & Hospital Medical Director
+Robert McClellan (‘Dr. Bob’), DVM, Hospital Medical Director, & Co-Owner

 It is awesome to work with such a large group of dedicated and passionate individuals, who are animal advocates.
 The team is highly service motivated, as well as knowledgeable about all things veterinary.
 And, the fact that we have such a great facility to practice veterinary medicine, in a small Wisconsin community, gives us the opportunity to make a difference in pets’ lives, and their family’s lives by maintaining the human-animal bond, every day.